What makes a strong Abnormal Security alternative

 • Prove outcomes to leadership with credible investigation context and reporting.

-This guide covers leading Abnormal alternatives, but more importantly, it explains how to evaluate email security platforms in a way that reflects the reality of modern attacks and modern SOC workflows.
+This guide covers leading Abnormal alternatives and explains how to evaluate email security platforms in a way that reflects the reality of modern attacks and modern SOC workflows.

 What to look for in an Abnormal Security alternative